kimjeyoung/Python-Tutorial/README.md

 The repository covers a wide range of practical applications of deep learning, including image recognition, natural language processing and more.
 The repository also includes case studies and real-world examples to help readers understand the potential of deep learning and its potential to solve complex problems.

-This repository is designed for anyone who wants to become a machine learning engineer.
-It is also a great resource for students and professionals who want to learn more about deep learning and its applications.
+This repository is designed for anyone who wants to become a machine learning engineer :)

 ## 개발환경 세팅하기